 Step 3: Provide details about your business

 You will now need to provide some information about you and your business.
 Firstly, you’ll need to enter details about your personal identity, such as your full name, home address, date of birth, and contact details.
-Next, you’ll then need to enter information about your company.
-This will include the trading name of your company, the status of the company (sold trader, limited liability, etc), the registered address of your company, and your company’s contact details.
+Next, you’ll enter information about your company.
+This will include the trading name of your company, the status of the company (sole-trader, partnership, or limited liability, etc), the registered address of your company, and your company’s contact details.

 You will also need to provide some detailed information about your company’s current financial standing.
 The good news for you is that some lenders are able to extract the required information from third-party sources, such as your previously filled accounts at Company House, as well as specialist credit bureaus.